rphmeier/rob.tech/_posts/2024-05-19-introducing-nomt.md

 ---

 Today, [we (Thrum)](https://thrum.dev) are introducing our first Proof-of-Concept of NOMT, the Nearly-Optimal Merkle Trie Database.
-The design for this database is inspired by this [blog post by Preston Evans](https://sovereign.mirror.xyz/jfx_cJ_15saejG9ZuQWjnGnG-NfahbazQH98i1J3NN8) of
+NOMT is inspired by this [blog post by Preston Evans](https://sovereign.mirror.xyz/jfx_cJ_15saejG9ZuQWjnGnG-NfahbazQH98i1J3NN8) of
-Sovereign Labs, and our implementation has been funded with a grant from Sovereign Labs.
+Sovereign Labs, and we are targeting Sovereign-SDK as the first user.
+Sovereign Labs has funded the implementation work with a grant.

 NOMT is a permissively-licensed, single-state, merklized key-value database targeted at modern SSDs, optimized for fast read access, fast witnessing, and fast updating.
 NOMT supports efficient merkle